 Overview

 We are a fully wired school, with a complete network that gives students access to information from every corner of our campuses.
-Students work with iPads, MacBooks, and desktops, and technology is daily integrated into every aspect of our curriculum.
+We are a 1-to-1 iPad school, and technology is daily integrated into every aspect of our curriculum.
 In our makerspaces, our students have all the tools they need—from 3-D printers to circuitry, from power tools to cameras—to build and create.

 Technology